Regulative Rule Keywords

 LEST Consequence on breach

-PROVIDED Guard condition
+PROVIDED Guard condition on action

-BREACH Explicit violation marker
+BREACH Terminal violation state

 BECAUSE Reason for breach